Plasma1992/Plasma1992/README.md

 ### 💬About me:
 My name is Javier, I’m 32 years old and I’m from Argentina, though I’m currently living in Zagreb.
 Some years ago, I came to Europe with the idea of traveling around, and have different working experiences in some countries, and when I came to Croatia, I decided to stay for the girl that is now my wife and the mother of my kids.

 Recently, I've decided to make a change in my life and learn something new, something that has always been interesting to me and started my journey in the Data Analytics field.
 I'm passionate about statistics, I like working with data and being able to extract useful insights and make data-driven decisions.

-Here you can see the courses I've taken by now.
+You can see the courses I've taken so far <a href="https://github.com/Plasma1992/Certificates/blob/main/README.md">here</a>.

 ### 🌱I’m currently learning:
 -  Financial Analysis on Udemy platform 👨‍💻.